kellykellychenchen/SplitTheBill/README.md

  ## Instructions for Grader
-> - You can generate the first required action related to adding Xs to a Y by:
+> - You can generate the first required action related to adding Xs to a Y by doing the following:
 >> 1. Run the program from ui/gui/MainGUI.java.
 >> 2. Click "Load billbook from file" if you wish to load an example billbook.
 >> 3. Click "Select from existing events" to see what events are currently inside this billbook.